Chouara Tannery in Fes: the Traditional Method of Making Leather

 Walking from Dover to Deal in the UK

 Hides of cows, sheep, goats, and camels are processed by first soaking it in the white liquids.
 This liquid is made from a mixture of substances, including – wait for it – cow urine and pigeon poo.
-This explains why the tannery smells so bad!
+This explains why the tannery smells so pungent!
 But these pongy ingredients play a vital role in softening the leather.

 This process takes two to three days and prepares the hides to readily absorb the dyes.
 They are then soaked in the dyeing solutions, which use natural colorants such as poppy for red, indigo for blue, and henna for orange.